Porec Istria, Croatia Travel Guide

 Local residents can recommend hidden gems or daily specials.

-Awareness of gluten-free (Bez glutena) and other common allergens is growing.
+Gluten awareness-free (Bez glutena) and other common allergens is growing.

-Clear communication of your needs is advisable.
+Clear communication of your necessities is advisable.

 This ensures accurate communication with kitchen staff.